sophieM03/git-workshop/README.md

     - it can contain a list of modifications begining with `-` or `*`,
     - it can link to un issue with its URL.

+3. Merge the pull request and then delete the branch with the provided button.

-3. Check that you can still access to every commit you did in the GitHub interface.
+4. Check that you can still access to every commit you did in the GitHub interface.

 ## Get the changes on master on your machine